|

 we were headed that day.
 I strategically changed seats for breakfast,

 which included cheese scrambled eggs, sausage, and tea.
-I had planned

-on only traveling 13 miles to Little Dam Lake, where I intended
+planned on only traveling 13 miles to Little Dam Lake, where I intended

 to set up camp along the shore somewhere.
 Breakfast took much longer